 Shane is a partner in our Litigation Group in Toronto.
-His commercial litigation practice focuses on securities litigation, proxy litigation, shareholder disputes, M&A litigation, corporate governance, regulatory and enforcement matters, and disputes involving wealth and capital markets businesses.
+His practice focuses on complex securities litigation, proxy litigation, shareholder disputes, M&A litigation, corporate governance, regulatory and enforcement matters, and disputes involving wealth and capital markets businesses.
 Many of his files have a cross-border.

 Shane assists clients with their most complex and sensitive problems by conducting internal investigations into potential violations of securities law, anti-corruption and bribery legislation, fraud and regulatory breaches.
-He also has experience in class actions, other commercial litigation, product liability, and professional liability cases in the context of auditors and accountants, physicians, and teachers.
+He also has significant experience in securities class actions.

 - Caldwell Investment Management Ltd. (Re), 2019 ONSEC 25, representing respondent in resolution of first best execution enforcement proceeding